-Answer – Seven and an half percent of seats in all courses are reserved for non-Christian SC/ST candidates.
-Up to fifteen percent relaxation in interview cutoff percentages will be given to reserved category applicants.
+Answer – Eight and an half percent of seats in all courses are reserved for non-Christian SC/ST candidates.
+Up to fifteen percent relaxation in interview cut-off percentages will be given to this category of applicants.

 Answer – The College is firmly committed to providing the best possible education to students with disabilities.
 Any student falling under the Persons with Disability (PwD) category may apply free of charge.
 There is no application fee.
 Five percent of seats in all courses are reserved for PwD.
 College building infrastructure is disabled friendly.
 Special library facilities are available for visually challenged students.
-Social Service League of college runs a number of support programmes for physically challenged students.
-College has an Enabling Unit and Equal Opportunity Cell which look after special needs of PwDs.
-Following the guidelines of University of Delhi, PwDs are excused from paying tuition fee and get concession in residence fee as well.
+The Social Service League of college runs a number of support programmes for physically challenged students.
+College has an Enabling Unit and Equal Opportunity Cell which look after their special needs.
+Following the guidelines of University of Delhi, PwDs are excused from paying tuition fee and get concession in Residence fee as well.